kiriDevs/kirivim/keybinds.md

 These are all keybinds kiriVim either removes (`vim.keymap.del`), or overrides with a no-op (`function() end`) if they are built-in.
-The reason for this generally is that I, personally, find them to be annoying, i.e. because of common (or very "annoying to fix") accidental triggers.
+The reason for this generally is that I, personally, find them to be annoying, i.e. because of common (or very "annoying to recover from") accidental triggers.

 mode   | bind | reason
 ------ | ---- | ---------------------------------------------------------------